Relations between China and Japan

 China's relationship with Japan is one of the utmost importance and sensitivity.
 The high level of trade between the two countries belies an underlying and long standing tension.

 Crude parallels can be drawn between the relationship of China and Japan and that between Britain (UK) and Europe.
 Both Japan and Britain are islands off a main continent.
 In both cases the last four hundred years have seen a powerful island nation emerge.
 Britain considers itself to have a unique national culture and yet Britain's cultural roots are in Europe, the same can be said for Japan with respect of China.
-At times Britain's island status has kept invaders from European invaders at bay, Spain, Napoleon and Hitler all tried and failed, similarly Japan has repulsed attempted conquests from China.
+At times Britain's island status has kept invaders from European invaders at bay, King Philip II of Spain, Napoleon and Hitler all tried and failed, similarly Japan has repulsed attempted conquests from China.

 History of contact

 China's contact with Japan goes back to Han dynasty times when Japan began to take on many Chinese traditions.
 For example there is an overlap in the written script - the Japanese 'Kanji' characters are derived from Chinese ('Hanzi') characters.
-The religions of Japan also have similarities, Buddhism is strong in both countries and Shintoism has similar concepts to Daoism.
+The religions of Japan also have similarities, Buddhism is strong in both countries and Shintoism has some similar concepts to Daoism.

 Mount Fuji, Japan